 When you write a resignation letter, try to refrain from giving disparaging comments or saying something hateful.
 You just need to focus on the positive aspects of the company you are leaving.

-Try to provide a considerable amount of time to your employer in which the employer can conveniently find your replacement.
-You should be thankful to your employer as well as your co-workers because you have spent quality time with them, and their cooperation made it possible for you to work smoothly.
+Try to provide a considerable amount of time to your employer so that the employer can conveniently find your replacement.
+You should be thankful to your employer and co-workers because you have spent quality time with them, and their cooperation made it possible for you to work smoothly.

 How to write the nurse resignation letter for another job offer?